Jason2Brownlee/CleanFixedQuakeC/README.md

 This project provides a version of the Quake game code v1.01 released under the GPL updated with a "clean room" implementation of fixes in the v1.06 code.

-This project also includes a host of other bug fixes such as compiler warnings, removal of unused code, and reported bugs.
+This project also includes a host of other improvements such as fixed compiler warnings, removal of unused code, and fixes for community reported bugs.

 ## Features